McDonnell 119: Design and development

 Completion of the prototype was delayed until 1959 due to the cancellation of the intended Fairchild J83 engine.
 Fitted with Westinghouse J34 turbojets for flight test purposes, the 119 was first flown on 11 February 1959, but the Air Force rejected it later that year in favor of the Lockheed JetStar (designated C-140), citing concerns about foreign object damage with the 119's low-mounted engines.
 Following this setback, McDonnell continued to market the type commercially, renaming it the 220 to commemorate McDonnell's second 20 years of business, and showing it in a 10-place luxury configuration and a more basic configuration with 29 passenger seats.
 McDonnell drew up plans to equip production models with more modern Pratt & Whitney JT12 or General Electric CF700 engines, and the 220 was awarded a Federal Aviation Administration (FAA) type certificate on 17 October 1960.

 The company made a provisional deal with Pan American World Airways to lease 170 of the jets, but no other orders materialized, and McDonnell was ultimately unable to offer the aircraft to Pan Am at an attractive price; consequently, the airline rejected the aircraft in favor of the Dassault-Breguet Mystère 20, and no further production ensued.
 The McDonnell Corporation subsequently used the prototype as a VIP transport before selling it in March 1965 to the Flight Safety Foundation, which used it for crash survival tests and other research in Phoenix, Arizona.
+By the mid-1970s, the aircraft was stripped of its previous research markings and repainted for a new owner.
 The jet was subsequently rumored to have been used for covert missions in Latin America before winding up derelict in Albuquerque.

-As of 2019, the single prototype was still extant, registered as N4AZ and stored at El Paso International Airport.
-FAA records show that in January of 2022, the aircraft was sold.
+As of 2019, the single prototype was still extant, owned by Floatron Inc. and registered as N4AZ and stored at El Paso International Airport.
+FAA records show that in January 2022, the aircraft was sold.